 No-Limit Hold’em, sometimes known as “Texas Hold’em,” is a poker game where players receive only two cards.
 That’s it.

-Each player uses their two cards (or just one of their cards in some situation) in combination with a shared community group of cards to make their best-five card poker hand.
+Each player uses their two cards (or one or none of those cards, in some situations) in combination with a shared community group of cards to make their best-five card poker hand.

 There are four rounds of betting and any player can put all their chips in the middle at any time.
 That’s the allure of No-Limit poker.
 You’re always just one hand away from doubling (or tripling!) your stack but you’re also just one hand away from busting completely.